 If you have installed a Feature Upgrade recently and things are file, you can reclaim disk space by deleting the unwanted backup or.old files.

 I do not recommend the following to save disk space:

 1. I do not suggest deleting the Prefetch files.
 Every time you clean up the Prefetch folder, you delay application load times, the next time you launch them.
-Its only after the second time that you regain optimal application load times.
+It is only after the second time that you regain optimal application load times.
 Only one Prefetch file is created per application.
 Windows cleans this folder at 128 entries, down to the 32 most used Application’s prefetcher files.
 This folder does not occupy more than around 50MB.
-Cleaning the Prefetcher can therefore be construed actually as a temporary self-inflicted un-optimization measure!
+Cleaning the Prefetcher can, therefore, be construed actually as a temporary self-inflicted un-optimization measure!

 2. Log files may be required during uninstall’s, and if they are not found, application uninstall may fail.
 Hence do not delete them.